Luxury Everest Base Camp Trekkers on a scenic Himalayan trail with snow-covered Ama Dablam Mountain and prayer flags under a bright blue sky

 Average Group Size

-On the Everest Base Camp Luxury Lodge Trek with Peregrine, group sizes will range from 1 to 4 on average.
+On the Everest Base Camp Luxury Lodge Trek with Peregrine, group sizes average 1 to 4.
 The Maximum number is 12.
 In addition, there will be a Guide and a porter on a ratio of 2:1; groups over seven will have a guide plus an assistant guide and the appropriate number of porters

 Likewise, you may bring about 5 to 6 people if you travel with the group.
 For the Luxury Everest Base Camp Trek with Peregrine, bringing in more than 5 to 6 individuals will be a bit of a rarity.
 So, when trekking, the size of the group counts.
 As a result, the typical group size for the Trek will range from 1 to 4 people.
 If the projected number of persons is close to the average, trekking will be simple.